Covariant Symanzik identities: Vector bundles

 This definition is illustrated in Figure \ref{conn} below.
 We shall denote the set of connections on $\F$ by $\A(\F)$.

 Our notation for the isomorphisms which constitute a connection may seem complicated.
 To remember it, one should notice that, whether $a$ and $b$ be vertices or edges, $h_{a,b}$ sends the fibre over $b$ to the fibre over $a$.
-Moreover, although this is redundant, the edge is written with the orientation which is consistent with the parallel transport expressed by $h_{a,b}$.
+Moreover, although this is redundant, the edge is written with the orientation which is consistent with the parallel transport expressed by $h_{a,b}$.\footnote{Although the word \emph{connection} is common in this context, and was used for instance by Kenyon in \cite{Kenyon},~$h$ is really, in the language of differential geometry, a discrete analogue of the parallel transport induced by a connection.}

 As a useful example, let us mention that $\K^{r}_{\G}$, the trivial bundle of rank $r$ carries a connection that we call the canonical connection, for which all the isomorphisms $h_{a,b}$ are the identity of $\K^{r}$.